A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: Introduction

 We note that our model here is an oversimplified model for breakdown in the following sense: first, the electric field (or other generalized force) is not explicitly present, instead its effect is integrated into the asymmetric interaction.
 Secondly, we have ignored the spatial structure within each layer of gas, assuming an electron in one layer can excite any electrons in the next layer.
 Despite these simplifications, we can approximately identify the asymmetric interaction strength $J$ as the voltage difference between adjacent layers, and view the chemical potential $\mu$ in each layer as the ionization energy of an atom.
 We also include a disorder strength $W$ giving fluctuations in $\mu$.

 The quantum breakdown model exhibits a surprisingly rich physics.
 The model has a conserved charge $Q$, which significantly reduces its numerical complexity.
-We first show that $N=3$ model with disorder strength $W=0$ show a Hilbert space fragmentation into exponentially large number of Krylov subspaces in all charge $Q$ sectors, and is exactly solvable except for very few Krylov subspaces of certain charge $Q$ sectors.
+We first show that the $N=3$ model with disorder strength $W=0$ shows a Hilbert space fragmentation into exponentially large number of Krylov subspaces in all charge $Q$ sectors, and is exactly solvable except for very few Krylov subspaces of certain charge $Q$ sectors.
 The exact solution shows the $N=3$ model is in a 1D MBL phase in the $M\rightarrow\infty$ limit (the 1D limit), and we further verified the robustness of the MBL under nonzero disorder $W>0$ via exact diagonalization (ED).
-For $N>3$, we perform ED calculations, and from the level spacing statistics (LSS) and eigenstate entanglement entropies, we find the model shows MBL features when $M/N>1$, while is quantum chaotic when $M/N<1$.
-This lead us to the conjecture that the model is in a 1D MBL phase with localization length of order $N$ in the limit $M/N\rightarrow\infty$, and is quantum chaotic in the limit $M/N\rightarrow 0$ (the 3D limit), with a crossover around $M/N\approx 1$.
+For $N>3$, we perform ED calculations.
+At weak disorder strength $W$, from the level spacing statistics (LSS) and eigenstate entanglement entropies, we find the model shows MBL features when $M/N>1$, while is quantum chaotic when $M/N<1$.
+This lead us to the conjecture that the model at small $W$ is in a 1D MBL phase with localization length of order $N$ in the limit $M/N\rightarrow\infty$, and is quantum chaotic in the limit $M/N\rightarrow 0$ (the 3D limit), with a crossover around $M/N\approx 1$.
+At sufficiently large $W$, the model shows MBL features irrespective of $M/N$.
 Moreover, when $W=0$, in many charge $Q$ sectors, there exists a set of exactly solvable degenerate eigenstates forming a many-body scar flat band, leading to quantum scar states with a nonzero measure in the thermodynamic limit.

 We further investigate the time evolution of a fermion added to the first layer of the model, to examine the breakdown phenomena.
-Irrespective of $M/N$, our calculations show the system is in a breakdown phase when $\mu/J<1/2$ ($\mu\ge0$), and in a dielectric phase (no breakdown) when $\mu/J>1/2$.
+With weak disorders $W\ll J$, irrespective of $M/N$, our calculations show the system is in a breakdown phase when $\mu/J<1/2$ ($\mu\ge0$), and in a dielectric phase (no breakdown) when $\mu/J>1/2$.
 The ratio $M/N$ affects the spatial ranges of the breakdown.
 When $M/N>1$, the model can only have a local breakdown with the particles ionized within order $N$ number of sites after the initial perturbation.
 When $M/N<1$, the model will exhibit a global breakdown with particles ionized in the entire system.
+With strong disorders $W\gg J$, the breakdown is absent because of the persistent MBL for any ratio $M/N$.